 New users register in the user management portal (access.egi.eu), as described in the previous sections, providing information about their institution, referee and topic of the research for which they would like to use EGI resources.

-New users registration required validation, and this is a manual process that must be performed by either the EGI user community support team, in collaboration with the NGI user support representatives.
-The process of validation filters out users who are not eligible of using the EGI services, and provides an additional level of assurance to the service providers who enable the LTOS VO trusting EGI in authorizing the right users.
+New users registration required validation, and this is a human process that must be performed by either the EGI user community support team, in collaboration with the NGI user support representatives.
+The process of validation can exclude users who are not deemed eligible, and provides an additional level of assurance to the service providers who enable the LTOS VO trusting EGI in authorizing the right users.
+In the current pilot stage, no limitations in use are applied.
+The definition of the Terms and Conditions is part of the general LTOS platform business plan and is the roadmap.
+The only limitations are the ones described in the acceptable usage policy, summarized in section 3.2.

+The validation of the users, during this first pilot, will be managed by the EGI UCST, the NGI NILs will be also involved in the process to manage requests coming from their national users.

-The process for validating a user must be limited to the essential steps to reduce any additional overhead and therefore the resources requested to handle the LTOS community.
+The process for validating a user must be limited to the essential steps to reduce any additional overhead and to reduce the operational costs of the platform.
 The necessary checks to be implemented are:

 The user is affiliated to a research institution, or is collaborating with someone affiliated to a research institution.